 As we enter 2021, there is much hope on the horizon.
 A COVID-19 vaccine is here and we are on the precipice of putting this pandemic in the rearview mirror.

 But even with all the hope that 2021 promises, COVID is here, COVID is real, and COVID has truly made its mark on how notaries conduct signings now and in the foreseeable future.
 This is certainly not the time to let down your guard.
-You must stay consistent and diligent in your safety practices.
+You must stay consistent and diligent in your safety practices; COVID safe signings are critical for personal & client safety.

 COVID-19 safety guidelines during signings